dinzzi2/Documentation_FST/day2/14_example_get_products_api.md

     path('products/', get_products, name='get_products'),
 ]
 ```
-There are (2) urls.py files modify the one in the 1st backend folder
+There are (2) urls.py files.
-not in the second backend/backend folder
+Modify the one in the 1st backend folder, not the one in the second backend/backend folder

 Then visit: 🌐 [http://127.0.0.1:8000/products/](http://127.0.0.1:8000/products/)

 ---